sainatarajan/vehicle-image-analysis/README.md

 # Image Analysis API

-A RESTful API built with Python and FastAPI for analyzing images, specifically designed to detect vehicles, identify car colors, and generate descriptive captions.
+A RESTful API built with Python and FastAPI for analyzing images, specifically designed to detect red cars, and generate descriptive captions.

 ## Features

-- **Vehicle Detection**: Uses DETR (DEtection TRansformer) model to identify cars in images
+- **Vehicle Detection**: Uses DETR (DEtection TRansformer) model to detect cars in images
-- **Color Analysis**: Detects red vehicles using HSV color space analysis
+- **Color Analysis**: Counts the number of red cars using HSV color space analysis
-- **Image Captioning**: Generates descriptive captions for images using a transformer-based model
+- **Image Captioning**: Generates descriptive captions for images using a ViT-GPT2 model
 - **Scalable Architecture**: Designed with OOP and SOLID principles for maintainability and scalability
 - **Comprehensive Logging**: Detailed logs and debug visualizations for troubleshooting